 A slider appears.
 The slider may be accompanied by a text on the left and on the right. leftlabel is the value of the variables at the left margin. rightvalue is the value of the variables at the right margin.
 The value of number determines the resolution, i.e., the number of possible slider positions.

-'''
+This option works only with variables of type real.

 !scrollbar: leftvalue = leftlabel; rightvalue = rightlabel; number

-'''

 A scrollbar appears.
 The scrollbar may be accompanied by a text on the left and on the right. leftvalue is the value of the variables at the left margin. rightvalue is the value of the variables at the right margin.
 The number sets the resolution, i.e., the number of possible scrollbar positions.
+This option works only with variables of type real.

 '''

-!button: value1 = label1; value2 = label2; ...
+!button: value_1 = label_1; value_2 = label_2; ...

 '''

 Buttons appear, arranged similarly to radio buttons.
 By clicking a button the variable is set to the corresponding value.
 Besides this, each button also has the same effect as the OK button.
 Hence, at most one variable per screen can have the button option.
 For output items, the button option yields the same display as the text option.
+You can use all types of variables for this option.
+Of course, all value specifications have to be from the same type.